morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 ### Rule T27 - Third part IT will remove equipment and not tell you or the user. - /u/Baldussimo

-### Rule T28 - The biggest enemoy of good IT is that they are outnumbered by lazy IT. - /u/Ims0c0nfus3d
+### Rule T28 - The biggest enemy of good IT is that they are outnumbered by lazy IT. - /u/Ims0c0nfus3d

+### Rule T29 - Grow a beard so that people don't recognize you. - /u/Slightlyevolved

 **Rule T568A**: white green, green, white orange, blue, white blue, orange, white brown, brown - /u/ABCDwp